wlperry/GGPlot-for-LimnoSeries/README.md

 # Working with themes

-This will be script 01_intro_script in the scripts folder.
+This will be script 01_intro_graphing zoops.R in the scripts folder.
 The goal of this is how to:

 -   import a file and fix the headers
 -   make a simple graph